luispedro/mahotas/docs/source/morphology.rst

 =======================
 Morphological Operators
 =======================
+.. versionadded:: 0.8
+    open() & close() were only added in version 0.8

 Morphological operators were the first operations in mahotas (back then, it was even, briefly, just a single C++ module called ``morph``).